ReactiveMatter/reactivematter.github.io/blog/passage-my-own-php-based-ssg.md

 PHP is a powerful templating languages which is used to create static html in real time on per request.
 But I liked the idea of a SSG as for most blogs, the content doesn't change every now and then.

 So, I created my own SSG using PHP and named it [Passage](https://github.com/ReactiveMatter/passage).
-It is gives me the freedom to create my static site in any manner I want.
-It used Parsedown to generate HTML and reads metadata from YAML frontmatter.
+It gives me the freedom to create my static site in any manner I want.
+It uses Parsedown to generate HTML and reads metadata from YAML frontmatter.

-The most important benefit of a SSG with YAML frontmatter is that it is future proof with all necessary metadata included in the markdown file.
+The most important benefit of a SSG with YAML frontmatter is that the markdown files are future proof with all necessary metadata included in the markdown file.